-Jelena has international project experience, having worked on projects for such clients as the International Finance Corporation, OECD, European Commission, the Council of the Baltic Sea States, the Nordic Council of Ministers; Research Council of Sweden, government departments and sectoral ministries, such as the Finnish Ministry of Education and Culture; regional development agencies, such as the Latvian Investment and Development Agency; universities in Western and Eastern Europe; and private companies.
+Jelena has international project experience, having worked on projects for such clients as the International Finance Corporation, OECD, European Commission, the Council of the Baltic Sea States, the Nordic Council of Ministers; Research Council of Sweden, government departments and sectoral ministries, such as the Finnish Ministry of Education and Culture; regional development agencies, such as the Latvian Investment and Development.

 She holds a PhD from the University of Cambridge; Certificate in Medical Innovation form the University of Oxford; MPhil from the University of Cambridge; Master’s and BA (Honours) from Vilnius University in Lithuania.
 Originally from Lithuania, Jelena has worked in numerous countries around Europe, has spent 13 years in the UK and since 2013 has been residing in Sweden.

 What’s missing and where could NGI do better? 🤔

 Join the discussion on the next steps of the #NextGenerationInternet initiative.

 #Haveyoursay on the main themes and take part in the @EU_Commission open workshop on 📅 18 November at 9:00 CET.

 Nice to see the results of our @RI_PATHS project in action #measures #impact #SSHA21

 “The path from input to impact is a very complex one”